 Elasticsearch is a highly scalable full-text search and analytics engine.
 For more information, please see Elasticsearch.

 - Install the Elasticsearch package:

-Optional.
 Elasticsearch will only listen on the loopback interface (localhost) by default.
-Configure Elasticsearch to listen on all interfaces by editing the file
+Configure Elasticsearch to listen to a non-loopback address by editing the file

 /etc/elasticsearch/elasticsearch.ymland uncommenting the setting

-/etc/elasticsearch/elasticsearch.yml.
-Add or edit (if commented) the following lines:
+network.hostoption.
+Add or edit (if commented) the following lines in the file

 Enable and start the Elasticsearch service: